singalen/logrotee/readme.md

 I got tired of the absence of lightweight log rotation utility.
 `logrotate` requires a whole infrastructure around itself.
-`bash`-only piping requires a more than one-liner, plus `bash` has to do the read-write loop, which doesn't feel optimal.
+`bash`-only piping requires more than a one-liner, plus `bash` has to do the read-write loop, which doesn't feel optimal.
-Or, worse, bash scripts restart the main program.
+Or, worse, bash script needs to restart the main program.

 Too late I discovered [multilog](http://cr.yp.to/daemontools/multilog.html) in [this great SuperUser answer](https://superuser.com/a/291397/32412).